Psychiatry residents are invited to apply for APA's Minority Fellowships

 Program (MFP).
 The MFP provides educational opportunities not only to minority

-residents, but to all residents interested in providing quality and effective
+residents, but to any resident interested in providing quality and effective

-necessary for psychiatry residents to experience a specialized educational
+The fellowships provide funds for psychiatry residents to experience a

-program geared toward building leaders in psychiatry.
-They are also designed
+specialized educational program geared toward building leaders in psychiatry

 The MFP fellows are classified into three groups: APA/SAMHSA Fellows